Heriot History, Family Crest & Coats of Arms

-from early times and held the lands of Heriot, and were found there as early as 1164, when Henry of Heriot witnessed a document by Joceline, the Bishop of Glasgow.
+The surname Heriot was first found in Midlothian where they held a family seat from early times and held the lands of Heriot, and were found there as early as c.
+1164, when Henry of Heriot witnessed confirmation of the church of Karnewid (Carnwath) to Joceline, bishop of Glasgow.

 "Laurence de Herryhot witnessed a grant of the lands of Swaynystoun to the Hospital of Soltre c.
 1221-1238.
 The lands of Trabroun in the sheriffdom of Berwick were confirmed to John de Heriot de Trabroun, son and heir of James de Heriot de Nudre Marschele in 1424."

 Further to the south in England, Richard de Heriett, de Herierd was found in Berkshire and Bedfordshire according to the Feet of Fines of 1197-1198.

 In Somerset, Walter Henriot was listed there 1 Edward III (during the first year of the reign of King Edward III) and in Norfolk Heriot Heringflet (no date).

 Early History of the Heriot family